HIGHLIGHTS-Golf-Day One at the U.S. Open

 1055 PRICE RECORDS FIRST BIRDIE OF TOURNAMENT

-Australian Aron Price, competing in his second U.S. Open, cards the first birdie of the week after setting off in the first group of the day under clear skies.
+Australian Aron Price, competing in his second U.S. Open, carded the first birdie of the week after setting off in the first group of the day under clear skies.